About the Author

 Improving Performance in Enterprise Web Applications

-Zach Gardner Opinion, Programming
+Zach Gardner Articles, Opinion, Programming

 Every team that builds a large web application can generally pick from the following: delivering application functionality on time, with high quality, or high performance.
 Teams can pick one or two of the options, but they can’t pick all three.